Counter Fraud Policy

 The University is committed to conducting its activities fairly, honestly and openly, in accordance with relevant legislation, and to the highest standards of integrity.
 Further, the University believes that action against fraud is in the broader interests of society.
 As a charity deriving a significant proportion of its income from public funds, benefactions and charitable organisations, the University is concerned to protect its operations and reputation and its funders, donors, staff and students from the detriment associated with fraud and other corrupt activity.

-The University has zero tolerance of fraud committed by staff or associated persons and aims to reduce instances of fraud perpetrated against the University to the absolute practical minimum.
+The University has zero tolerance of fraud committed by staff or associated persons and aims to reduce instances of fraud perpetrated against or to benefit the University to the absolute practical minimum.
 The University will take appropriate action to prevent fraud in respect of its activities.
-Fraud by University employees or student members acting on behalf of the University will be treated as a serious disciplinary offence.
+Fraud by University employees, or student members or other associated persons acting on behalf of the University will be treated as a serious disciplinary offence and may also lead to criminal prosecution.

 The purpose of this policy is to set out the responsibilities of the University and those acting on its behalf (described under ‘Scope’ below) in observing and upholding its position on preventing fraud.
 The University will review this policy and supporting procedures regularly (at least every three years).